IcaroBichir/infocrazy/_posts/2016-06-22-use-postfix-with-aws-ses-or-gmail.markdown

 </section><!-- /#table-of-contents -->

-> Works on Centos and Ubuntu
+> Works on Centos, Amazon Linux and Ubuntu

 > Execute all steps on root account